alxhslm/alxhslm.github.io/content/posts/clearml/index.md

 ### Affordable pricing for small teams

-One of the main reasons we chose ClearML was that it offers a Community Edition which allows users to self-host on their own infrastructure.
+One of the main reasons we chose ClearML was that it offers a [Community Edition](https://github.com/allegroai/clearml/) which allows users to self-host on their own infrastructure.
 This allows us to keep all of the data in-house and reduce the running costs significantly, which is obviously a significant advantage for a start-up.

 ClearML also offers a hosted solution if you don’t want to manage your own infrastructure.
-This is priced based on the number of users, which means it is affordable for small teams.
+This is priced based on the number of users, which means it is affordable for small teams, although this might become expensive once your team scales.

 ## What limitations have we found with ClearML?